-With Soviet leader Mikhail Gorbachev's social and economic reforms in the 1980s (see p.
-14 of History and Myth) came the lifting of religious repression.
+With Soviet leader Mikhail Gorbachev's social and economic reforms in the 1980s (see History and Myth) came the lifting of religious repression.
 Both the Lutheran and Catholic churches enjoyed a surge of interest and allied themselves with the growing independence movement.